$40M lawsuit filed in drunk driving crash that killed mom, baby

 Crescent City's owner had no comment.
 Eyewitness News is awaiting responses from the other defendants in the case.

-4 charged for roles in underage drunk driving crash that killed Clear Lake mom and baby
+RELATED: 4 charged for roles in underage drunk driving crash that killed Clear Lake mom and baby

-Court date in June for 20-year-old charged in deadly drunk driving crash in Clear Lake
+RELATED: June court date for 20-year-old charged in deadly drunk driving crash in Clear Lake